 Hamilton Drafts the Articles of Confederation

-When the legislature set about confiscating the property of onetime Loyalists, Hamilton defended them in court on the grounds that the confiscation was a violation of the protective provisions for Loyalists in the Treaty of Paris.
+When the legislature set about confiscating the property of onetime Loyalists, Hamilton defended them in court because the confiscation was a violation of the protective provisions for Loyalists in the Treaty of Paris.
 “A number of attempts have been made,” he warned Robert Livingston in the spring of 1785, “to subvert and destroy the rights of private property,” and the specter of Shays’s Rebellion the following year did nothing to relieve Hamilton’s anxieties.

 But the cherry on top was the New York legislature’s move, early in 1786, to begin buying up the Confederation Congress’s bonds and notes with $500,000 of paper money.

-Now, ostensibly, this was done as an act of charity toward New Yorkers who had been waiting since the Revolution for Congress to redeem the IOUs and securities it had issued for goods and supplies.
-What it really did was to make Congress a creditor of the state of New York, so that the state legislature had a financial stick to beat Congress with.
+Ostensibly, this was done as an act of charity toward New Yorkers who had been waiting since the Revolution for Congress to redeem the IOUs and securities it had issued for goods and supplies.
+What it did, in reality, was to make Congress a creditor of the state of New York, so that the state legislature had a financial stick to beat Congress with.